kitao/pyxel/docs/README-abspath.md

 pyxel package APP_ROOT_DIR STARTUP_SCRIPT_FILE
 ```

-If the application should include resources or additional modules, place them in the application folder.
+If the application should include resources or additional modules, place them in the application directory.

 The created application file can be executed with the following command: